DSLibrary/dslib/README.md

 ## Contributing

 In lieu of a formal styleguide, take care to maintain the existing coding style.

+To Contribute:
+– Fork the repo
-Add unit tests for any new or changed functionality.
-Lint and test your code.
+– Add unit tests for any new or changed functionality.
+Write tests in the appropriate spec file in the tests directory
+– Submit a pull request to master branch

 ## Release History

-* 0.1.0 Initial release
+* 0.2.0 Initial release